 Pre-Field Trip Requirements

 Prior to the commencement of the trip, the driver and the teacher/sponsor shall review the trip.
 This review should include routing to and from the destination, the loading time for the return trip and the expectations of both the teacher and driver concerning student conduct.
-If the weather at the time of the trip is adverse or threatening, these conditions will be discussed and a determination made to proceed or cancel the trip.
+Trips may be canceled due to adverse weather.

 Inspection of the Bus